mahdiyazdani/Hypermarket/docs/product-countdown.md

 ?> Note that you can keep the product on sale for as long as you want.

-?> If there are no components displaying in the WordPress customizer for **Product Countdown** you may not yet have the default Hypermarket homepage template configured and [set as the front page](setup-homepage-template) of your WordPress site as the **Product Countdown** customizer settings will only display if you have this page template set as the front page of your site.

 ## Merge product countdown

 ![Product countdown with merged layout](img/product-countdown-merged-layout.png)